Danny Graves

-Daniel Peter Graves (born August 7, 1973) is a Vietnamese-born American former professional baseball player and current baseball analyst.
+Daniel Peter Graves (born August 7, 1973) is a former professional baseball player and current baseball analyst.
 He played in Major League Baseball (MLB) as a right-handed pitcher from 1996 to 2006, most prominently as a member of the Cincinnati Reds where he was their primary relief pitcher for five seasons and became the franchise's all-time leader in career saves.
 A two-time National League All-Star, Graves was the winner of the 2002 Lou Gehrig Memorial Award.
 Graves also pitched for the Cleveland Indians and the New York Mets.

 Born to a Vietnamese mother and an American serviceman father, Graves is the only Vietnam-born player in Major League history and one of the few American players of Vietnamese descent.
-After his playing career he became a radio and television baseball analyst.
+After his playing career, he became a radio and television baseball analyst.
 Graves was inducted into the Cincinnati Reds Hall of Fame in 2023.

 Early life

 During the Vietnam War, Graves was born in Saigon to Thao and Jim Graves, a U.S. Army sergeant.
 The family fled the country when Graves was 14 months old after they learned of the impending fall of Saigon.
 After settling in the United States, Graves and his brother, Frank, spoke Vietnamese until teasing from classmates caused them to abandon the language.